-- The requirements for qualifying to deduct expenses for the business use of your home (including special rules for storing inventory or product samples). - Types of expenses you can deduct.

-- How to figure the deduction (including depreciation of your home). - Special rules for day-care providers. - Selling a home that was used partly for business. - Deducting expenses for furniture and equipment used in your business. - Records you should keep. - Where to deduct your expenses.
+- The requirements for qualifying to deduct expenses for the business use of your home (including special rules for storing inventory or product samples). - Types of expenses you can deduct. - How to figure the deduction (including depreciation of your home). - Special rules for daycare providers. - Selling a home that was used partly for business. - Deducting expenses for furniture and equipment used in your business. - Records you should keep. - Where to deduct your expenses.

-If you are an employee, a partner, or you file Schedule F (Form 1040), use the worksheet and its instructions, near the end of this publication, to help figure your deduction.
-If you file Schedule C (Form 1040), you must use Form 8829, Expenses for Business Use of Your Home.
-The Schedule C Example shows how to report the deduction on Form 8829.
+If you are an employee or a partner, or you file Schedule F (Form 1040), Profit or Loss From Farming, use the worksheet on page 24 and its instructions, which begin on page 25, to help figure your deduction.
+If you file Schedule C (Form 1040), Profit or Loss From Business, you must generally use Form 8829, Expenses for Business Use of Your Home.
+The Schedule C Example on pages 19 through 23 shows how to report the deduction on Form 8829.